davidgrier/QVideo/README.md

 It simplifies development of hardware interfaces that are compatible with Qt and automates developing widgets that control cameras' properties and operation.
-It provides a flexible display widget that can stream video data while also supporting graphical overlays and a digital video recorder for saving and playing AVI and H5 videos.
+It provides a flexible display widget and a configurable digital video recorder that work as a stand-alone camcorder application and can be integrated into larger projects.
+The display widget supports mouse-aware graphical overlays for annotations, regions of interest and general user interaction.

 <img src="docs/dvrdemo.png" width="75%" alt="Interface demo">